clarkbw/addon-pathfinder/docs/menuitems.md

 @prop className {String}
 A default space delimited list of class names for the menuitem.

+@prop disabled {Boolean}
+When a menuitem is disabled it cannot be used, but is still displayed.

+@prop checked {Boolean}
+Displays a check beside the menuitem.

 @prop [onCommand] {Function}
  A option function that is invoked when the `menuitem` is executed.